Warren Skaaren: Personal life

 Skaaren was a native of Rochester, Minnesota.
 He graduated from Rice University in Houston, Texas in 1969.
 He served as the Student Association President from 1968–1969 and was a member of Hanszen College.
 He moved to Austin, Texas and began working at the Texas Department of Health and Human Services.

 He married Helen Griffin on March 7, 1969.
 He and his wife fostered seven children, and he helped found the Travis County Foster Parents Association.
 He also served on the board of directors of the Deborah Hay Dance Company.
-In 1986 he established a private charitable trust, the Laurel Foundation, and was involved with the East West Center, a macrobiotic dietary provider.
+In 1986, he established a private charitable trust, the Laurel Foundation, and was involved with the East West Center, a macrobiotic dietary provider.

 He died of bone cancer on December 28, 1990.
 He was 44 years old.

 Legacy

 Skaaren's archive resides at the Harry Ransom Center at the University of Texas at Austin.

+In 2021, it was reported that Rochester Community and Technical College (of which Skaaren was an alumnus) had received a $75,000 gift from Skaaren's trust fund, which funded scholarships for students in need of financial aid.